MutableLoss/node-offline-api/README.md

 ## License

+The Node Offline Doucmentation API is under the MIT license.
 All contents of the app/doc folder are property of the Node.js project.